tobiasgg/katacoda-scenarios/python-integration-test/step2.md

 # Our two software modules we want to test
 In this step we will present the two software modules we want to perform integration testing on.

-The first one, `/server/simple_webserver.py`{{open}}, is a simple python HTTP webserver that listens for HTTP requests on port 8080.
-If a request is made the server should log the request to the console.
-This is the functionality we want to test later on.
+The first one, `/server/simple_webserver.py`{{open}}, is a simple python TCP-server that listens for TCP-connections on port 8080.
+If a connection is established the server prints the request to the standard output.

-To build this application we have used the built in `http` python package.
+To build this application we have used the built in `socketserver` python package.
+To read the documentation of this package visit this [link](https://docs.python.org/3/library/socketserver.html)

-The second module, `/client/client.py`{{open}}, simulates a client and performs an HTTP request to our server.
+The second module, `/client/client.py`{{open}}, simulates a client that establishes a connection with the server.
+After establishing a connection the client sends a "GET-request" and prints the received content to standard output.

-The "logging requests"-functionality of the server is the one we will test in our integration tests later on.
+The printing-functionality of the client is the one we will test in our integration tests later on.

-Since these two modules require some additional dependencies we will run the command `pip install requests`{{execute}}.